 See the whole (most) list for purchase here – Nurture and Thrive Bookshop: Books About Mindfulness and RegulationFor Children

-Best List of Books That Teach Regulation Strategies
+Best Books That Teach Regulation Strategies To Kids

 1. What Were You Thinking?
 A Story about Learning to Control Impulses – This book follows a day in the life of Braden, a 3rd grader who is learning how to control his impulses.
 Braden wants to be funny and blurts out things he shouldn’t, reacts to things he believes to be unfair without thinking, and eats a bunch of cupcakes without thinking about who or what they might be for.
 Luckily, Braden has some pretty understanding adults in his life who give him some tips on how to start controlling his impulses: Stop, Think and decide if your actions will make the situation Better or Worse.